ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupAddServer.rst

                              or a whole network using the NET/CIDR notation
 .. option:: --user USER

-   Specify which remote user should be allowed (root, run, etc...)
+   Specify which remote user should be allowed (root, run, etc...).

+                             Globbing characters '*' and '?' are supported.
 .. option:: --user-any

-   Allow any remote user (the remote user should still have the public group key in all cases)
+   Synonym of '--user *', allows any remote user (the remote user should still have the public group key in all cases)

 .. option:: --port PORT